DKWDRV/DKWDRV/docs/files/deckard.md

 # DECKARD

-DECKARD is a IBM PowerPC custom CPU (404x/440x/custom hybrid build perhaps) running at 440 MHz (confirmed) included in the following PS2 models:
+DECKARD is a IBM PowerPC custom CPU (405/440/4xx custom hybrid build perhaps) running at 440 MHz (confirmed) included in the following PS2 models:

 |Model|
 |:---|